oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 * `--language:js`: make JavaScript available as a language for the executable
 * `--language:nodejs`: make Node.js available for the executable
 * `--language:ruby`: make Ruby available as a language for the executable
-* `--tool:coverage`: add source code coverage support to a GraalVM supported language
+* `--tool:coverage`: add source code coverage support to the GraalVM supported language
-* `--tool:insight`: add support for detailed access to a program's runtime behavior, allowing users to inspect values and types at invocation or allocation sites
+* `--tool:insight`: add support for detailed access to program's runtime behavior, allowing users to inspect values and types at invocation or allocation sites
-* `--tool:dap`: add support to allow image to open a debugger port serving the Debug Adapter Protocol in IDEs like VS Code
+* `--tool:dap`: allow image to open a debugger port serving the Debug Adapter Protocol in IDEs like VS Code
 * `--tool:chromeinspector`: add debugging support to a GraalVM supported language
 * `--tool:insightheap`: snapshot a region of image heap during the execution
 * `--tool:lsp`: add the Language Server Protocol support to later attach compatible debuggers to GraalVM in IDEs like VS Code